-The discussion will be chaired by Lynne Murray, Director of the Digital Anthropology Lab at London College of Fashion, and she will be joined by Peter Crump, Director, Vipa Designs, Annie Warburton, Chief Executive, Cockpit Arts, and Rachael Taylor, The Jewellery Cut as well as other representatives from the jewellery and silversmithing industries and retail.
+The discussion will be chaired by Lynne Murray, Director of the Digital Anthropology Lab at London College of Fashion.
+She will be joined by Peter Crump, Director, Vipa Designs, James Dwyer, commercial retail expert, Lumsden Design, Rajesh Gogna, craft practitioner and academic, Rachael Taylor, The Jewellery Cut, and Annie Warburton, Chief Executive, Cockpit Arts.

 Exchange innovative ideas and network with your peers with a glass of wine, a beer or a soft drink from 6pm.
 The talk starts at 6.30pm.

 Peter Crump is the Managing Director of renowned UK jewellery design and manufacturing company, Vipa Designs.
 Vipa – currently celebrating its 40th year in business – is based in Melton Mowbray.
 It manufactures, supports and offers valuable services to jewellery businesses including both designer makers and retailers, and has been at the forefront of the ethical making movement for over 15 years.
 Peter is also Chair of the Goldsmiths’ Craft and Design Council and gives his time to the trade by serving on the Education Committee of the National Association of Jewellers, as well as judging on the Birmingham Jewellery School Design for Industry Panel.